lolxqc/FakeNewsDectection-Project-1-/README.md

-# FakeNewsDectection-Project-1-
-The "Fake News Detection" is a model developed with the understanding of machine learning and Natural language processing.
-This model detects if the given input is fake or not  based on the headlines based on its data
+The "Fake News Detection" is a model developed with the understanding Logistic Regression, Decision Tree, Gradient Boosting, and Random Forest.
+This model detects if the given input is fake or not based on the headlines based on its data.
+It has an accuracy of 98% which is generally shows  the model is overfitting